-At St George's Catholic Primary School art is a hands-on activity that requires the teacher to be directly involved with the children in the lesson; to set the task, to impart knowledge, to lead activities, to monitor and develop the children's progress and to ensure that each child reaches an appropriate standard through the following:
+At St George's Catholic Primary School art is a hands-on activity that needs the teacher to be directly involved with the children in the lesson to set the task, to impart knowledge, to lead activities, to monitor and develop the children's progress, to encourage development and to ensure that each child reaches an appropriate standard through:

-- Using a variety of approaches that are matched to the activity and cater for a range of abilities. - Having the opportunity to examine natural objects, everyday artefacts and historical artefacts.
-Developing clear links between art and design and ICT opportunities. - Encouraging children to work independently, in pairs, small groups and as a whole class when required. - Encouraging the development of personal and social skills, being fully inclusive and giving equal access for pupils to learning opportunities.,
+- Using a variety of approaches that are matched to the activity and cater for the range of ability of the children. - Having the opportunity to examine natural objects, everyday artefacts, historical artefacts.
+Developing clear links between art and design and I.C.T. opportunities. - Encouraging children to work individually, in pairs, small groups and as whole class when required. - Encouraging the development of personal and social skills, being fully inclusive and giving equal access for pupils to learning opportunities.

-• Ensuring that any issues of Health and Safety are observed in the planning and the delivery of the art curriculum.
+• Ensuring that issues of Health and Safety are addressed in the planning and delivery of the art curriculum.